soupi/learn-haskell-blog-generator/src/08-testing.md

-If we want to write multi-line strings, or avoid escaping string like we did in the "code" test, we can use a library called [raw-strings-qq](https://hackage.haskell.org/package/raw-strings-qq) that uses a language extension called [`QuasiQuotes`](https://downloads.haskell.org/ghc/latest/docs/html/users_guide/exts/template_haskell.html#extension-QuasiQuotes).
+If we want to write multi-line strings, or avoid escaping string like we did in the "code" test, we can use a library called [raw-strings-qq](https://hackage.haskell.org/package/raw-strings-qq) which uses a language extension called [`QuasiQuotes`](https://downloads.haskell.org/ghc/latest/docs/html/users_guide/exts/template_haskell.html#extension-QuasiQuotes).
 `QuasiQuotes` is a meta-programming extension that provides a mechanism to extend the syntax for Haskell.